gzaber/quick_timer/README.md

 $ flutter test --coverage
 ```

-For local Flutter packages run above command in package root directory.
+For local Flutter packages run the above command in the package root directory.
-For local Dart packages run the following commands in package root directory:
+For local Dart packages run the following commands in the package root directory:

 ```
 $ dart pub global activate coverage